DanielWinks/HassOS-Addons/rattler433/DOCS.md

 ### Option: `customize.active` (optional)

-If set to `true` additional configuration files will be read, see the next option.
+If set to `true` additional configuration file will be read, see the next option.
+If neither the `customize.folder` or `flex.conf` exist, they will be created. `flex.conf` will initially be a blank file.

 Default value: `false`

 ### Option: `customize.folder` (optional)

-The folder to read the additional configuration files (`*.conf`) from.
+The folder to read the additional configuration file `flex.conf` from.
 Folder will be located in the `/share` directory.
-Any files located in this folder will be appended to the end of the default configuration file.
+Any flex configuration can be saved in the `flex.conf` configuration file.
 This can be used for extending the default configuration, or to alter default settings.
 Any config option duplicated in a file found in the customize folder will override the default setting.
 This is useful for adding things like "Flex decoders" to rtl_433.

 Default value: `rattler`